Archie K. Davis Fellowships – History

 Mr. Davis for whom these fellowships are named was a 1932 graduate of the University of North Carolina.
 He returned to school there after retiring from Wachovia Bank and Trust Company as chairman in 1974.
 His history master’s degree adviser at Chapel Hill was Dr. H. G. Jones, who founded the North Carolinina Society in 1975, the same year Mr. Davis finished his thesis.
 Later Dr. Jones recalled that his adult student was a fine writer who had a tendency to “chase rabbits” in his research.
 Mr. Davis complained that his professor was killing a good story by cutting the manuscript.
 Eventually this give and take produced a 1,400-page master’s thesis.
 In 1985 it became a biography destined to be legendary from UNC Press entitled Boy Colonel of the Confederacy: The Life and Times of Henry King Burgwyn, Jr.

-In November and December 1987, Mr. Davis was retiring again, this time as chairman of the Research Triangle Foundation Board and as president of the North Caroliniana Society.
-His successor as president of the Society was UNC President William C. Friday who had raised a quarter of a million dollars to establish an Archie K. Davis Endowment Fund.
+At the end of 1987, Mr. Davis was retiring again, this time as chairman of the Research Triangle Foundation Board.
+His successor as president of the Society was UNC President William C. Friday who had persuaded the Foundation Board to donate a quarter of a million dollars to establish an Archie K. Davis Endowment Fund.
 Its annual earnings only would be available for Davis Fellowships.
 That first year, 1988, the new program funded five scholars, their fellowships ranging in value from $750.00 to $2,000.00.